 When creating a guest VM, we will use the Ubuntu Cloud images and

 As part of the VM setup, I want to specify the network settings that will be used by the Operating System within that VM.
 To do that, I would like to supply a Cloudinit config for netplan, unfortunately the versions of uvtool shipped before Ubuntu 19.10 do not support that.
 We can however patch our uvtool to support this.
+If you are using Ubuntu 19.10 or later you can skip this step.
 This step only needs to be done once:

 cd /tmp wget http://static.adamretter.org.uk/uvtool-cloudinit.patch sudo patch /usr/lib/python2.7/dist-packages/uvtool/libvirt/kvm.py /tmp/uvtool-cloudinit.patch